 A medical claims processor manages insurance claims from patients in doctors' offices or at insurance companies.
 It is the job of the claims processor to analyze and process the insurance claim, checking it for validity.
-Medical claims processors are not required to have any formal education, but some training courses may help to attain the recommended certification through the Certified Medical Reimbursement Specialist exam.
-Due to the nature of the work, it is vital that the processor be knowledgeable about the health insurance industry.
+Medical claims processors are not required to have any formal education, but some training courses may help them obtain voluntary certification.

 |Projected Job Growth (2018-2028)*||4% for insurance claims and policy processing clerks|